vegu-ai/talemate/README.md

 #### To shut down the Docker container

 Just closing the terminal window will not stop the Docker container.
-You need to run `docker-compose down` to stop the container.
+You need to run `docker compose down` to stop the container.

 #### How to install Docker